Counterfeit Medicine News for the Week of October 12, 2020

 The U.S Food and Drug Administration (FDA) issued warnings about dietary supplements that contain two dangerous ingredients: cesium chloride, which may cause “heart toxicity and potential death,” and corrosive “black salve” marketed for skin conditions, which can result in “permanent disfigurement, tissue necrosis...and infection.”

-30-year-old Aaron Shamo of Cottonwood Heights, Utah received a life sentence for running a criminal enterprise that manufactured and sold hundreds of thousands of fentanyl-laced counterfeit oxycodone and counterfeit alprazolam to buyers in 50 states.
+30-year-old Aaron Shamo of Cottonwood Heights, Utah received a life sentence for running a criminal enterprise that manufactured and sold hundreds of thousands of counterfeit oxycodone made with fentanyl and counterfeit alprazolam to buyers in 50 states.
 Authorities have said that the drug operation was linked to dozens of deaths.

 An Okeechobee, Florida resident is facing charges for alleged cocaine and counterfeit Xanax trafficking.
 The Martin County Sheriff’s Office reported seizing cocaine, 17 pounds of Xanax powder and a pill press in the course of the investigation.